jensstein/oandbackup/FAQ.md

 3. Batch - Restore
 4. Scheduled backups

-The preferences can opened via button in the upper right corner (fifth and very right icon of the menu-bar until v8.2.0).
+The preferences menu can be opened via button in the upper right corner (fifth and very right icon of the menu-bar until v8.2.0).

 A safe way to start is to do some backup and restore tests of an uncritical app via AppSheet.
 Go forward and backup multiple apps via Batch and finally define schedules e.g. with Custom lists.